Diabetes

 Symptoms

 Symptoms for type 1 diabetes usually develop suddenly and quickly.
-Type 2 symptoms develop more slowly.
-If you have type 2 diabetes, you may not have any symptoms at all.
+Type 2 symptoms develop more slowly and may be invisible.

 Signs and symptoms of diabetes could include: